mattrips/scratchPad/Protocol Conformance.md

 ### 1.4 Singular
 A protocol conformance is determined with respect to the pairing of a type and a protocol to which it conforms.
 A type may conform to a protocol in one and only one way.
 There cannot be more than one protocol conformance for a type-protocol pairing.

 It is an error to twice declare the conformance of a type to a given protocol.
-Attempting to twice declare conditional conformance of a type to a protocol, even with disjoint conditions, is an error.
+The same is true even if the conformances are conditional with disjoint conditions.

+If a type conforms to multiple protocols, there will be a distinct protocol conformance for each type-protocol pair.

-### Immutable
+### 1.5 Immutable
 Once established in a program, a protocol conformance cannot be altered by operation of the program.  [except for imports…]  Does not depend upon how used...

 ### Sourcing of Implementations